StuartsProjects/StuartsProjects.github.io/_posts/2020-08-27-ESP32CAM-TrackerAddOn-Board.md

 A switch was incorporated to allow the GPS to be disconnected from circuit (its on the programming port pins) so that you could leave the GPS connected whilst programming.
 Unfortunately I got the wiring for this wrong, but apart from that the board works as intended.

 The ESP32CAM comes in two apparent versions, one with a thick PCB weighing 7.8g and a thin PCB version weighing 7.2g.
-A Ublox Max8Q GPS on a breakout PCB with a wire antenna weighed in at 1.62g and the add on PCB with LoRa module and wire antenna weighed 4g.
-So we have a LoRa based tracker with camera, SD card and GPS that weighs 13.4g plus battery.
-The picture of the assembled tracker shows a L70 GPS with a small ceramic antenna fitted, that weighed 7.9g.
+A Ublox Max8Q GPS on a breakout PCB with a wire antenna weighed in at 1.62g and the add on PCB with LoRa® module and wire antenna weighed 4g.
+So we have a LoRa® based tracker with camera, SD card and GPS that weighs 13.4g plus battery.
+The picture of the assembled tracker shows a L70 GPS with a small ceramic antenna fitted, that GPS weighed 7.9g.

 <img align="right" src="/images/ESP32CAM_Tracker_2.jpg" width="350">